 The line between the All-Star resorts and Pop Century / Art of Animation is that I probably would never prefer the All-Stars over other options.
-Once the Skyliner opens in mid-2019, Pop Century and Art of Animation will be a clear step ahead of the All-Star Resorts.
+Once the Skyliner opens on September 29, Pop Century and Art of Animation will be a clear step ahead of the All-Star Resorts.

 But I also would never avoid the All-Star Resorts.
 If you’re planning a Disney vacation and at all worried about booking All-Star Movies, but it’s the one that makes most sense for your budget—stop worrying.